30 September 2022

 The Firm maintains an Audit Compliance Manual which sets out in detail the audit procedures which must be followed.
 This manual is available to all staff involved in audit assignments and regular training is provided to ensure compliance.

-All audit files are reviewed by a manager and the Senior Statutory Auditor (SSA)/Responsible Individual (RI) at both the planning and the completion stages.
+All audit files are reviewed by a manager and the Senior Statutory Auditor (SSA)/Responsible Individual (RI) throughout the audit process, including at both the planning and the completion stages.

 The Firm’s Audit Compliance Manual sets out requirements for an Engagement Quality Control Review (‘EQCR’) for certain assignments, including audits of public interest entities, if any, and audits where such a review is required by laws or regulations.